Hmidani/alx-system_engineering-devops/0x19-postmortem/README.md

 Monitored system recovery and confirmed that normal request handling resumed.

+# Corrective and Preventative Measures

 Corrective and Preventative MeasuresTo prevent another "APIpocalypse," we’re implementing the following:

-Sanity Check Before Deploying Limits: Test rate-limiting changes in staging before they wreak havoc in production.
+# Sanity Check Before Deploying Limits:
+Test rate-limiting changes in staging before they wreak havoc in production.

+# Enhanced Monitoring:
-Enhanced Monitoring: Custom alerts for unexpected HTTP 429 spikes – because no one likes surprises.
+Custom alerts for unexpected HTTP 429 spikes – because no one likes surprises.

-Automated Rollback Mechanism: If rate limits tank traffic unexpectedly, roll back immediately.
+# Automated Rollback Mechanism:
+If rate limits tank traffic unexpectedly, roll back immediately.

+# Engineer Training:
-Engineer Training: Ensure on-call teams can recognize and diagnose throttling issues faster than you can say "rate limit exceeded."
+Ensure on-call teams can recognize and diagnose throttling issues faster than you can say "rate limit exceeded."

+# Better Logging:
-Better Logging: Differentiate between legitimate and suspicious traffic, so debugging isn’t an episode of CSI: API Gateway.
+Differentiate between legitimate and suspicious traffic, so debugging isn’t an episode of CSI: API Gateway.

 By implementing these measures, we aim to keep our API Gateway from turning into a digital gatekeeper gone rogue.
 Lessons learned, battle scars earned – on to the next deployment (hopefully with fewer surprises).

-Add Logging Improvements: Enhance logging to differentiate between legitimate and excessive traffic, making debugging easier in future incidents.

-By implementing these measures, we aim to enhance system reliability and prevent similar outages in the future.

-Configuration Management Review: Introduce stricter approval processes for API Gateway settings changes.

-By implementing these measures, we aim to enhance system reliability and prevent similar outages in the future.